Los Angeles Sexual Harassment Lawyer

-Sexual harassment laws protect employees from unlawful harassment on the basis of their gender or gender identity by employers, co-workers, customers or vendors of the employer.
+Sexual harassment laws protect employees from unlawful sexual harassment based on their gender or gender identity by employers, co-workers, customers or vendors of the employer.

 Our Los Angeles employment attorneys understand how devastating the impacts of sexual harassment can be and are committed to helping the victims: